AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/Sieve_in_rPython.rst

 an example (not shown).
 |BR|
 Static variables in Components --which are defined in e.g. EventHandlers-- are also handled in ``__init__``.
-As they have a scope of one function, there name is prefix with that function-name.
+As they have a scope of one function, their name is prefixed with that function-name.
 You can find an example in the `GeneratorClass.py` (not shown).